Skip to the content

 Electronics Industries Alliance (EIA)

+The Electronics Industries Alliance began in 1924 as the Radio Manufacturing Association.
+The company was fundamental in establishing standards for electronic components and consumer products.
 The JEDEC Solid State Technology Association of EIA was formed in 1958.
 The JEDEC deals with semiconductor standards and sets the global standards for the microelectronics industry.

 EIA-481 Tape and Reel Packaging Standards

 EIA-418 tape and reel standards provide manufacturers and purchasers with guidelines, which eliminates misunderstandings and improves product quality.
+The standards are recommendations only.
+They do not stop the manufacture or sale of non-compliant products.

 Below are the standards for the tape and reel process of surface-mount components.
 The recommendations provide the dimensions and tolerances necessary.
 These allow the automatic handling of components in surface-mounting applications.